kbsimms/ijab2025_econ/README.md

 - Check that colon (`:`) is present after NS code
 - Ensure policies exist in the Excel file

+**"ImportError: No module named 'config' or 'utils'"**
+- Ensure `config.py` and `utils.py` are in the same directory as the scripts
+- Check that you're running from the correct directory

-## Contributing
+## Development & Contributing

 When adding new optimization scripts:
+1. Import from `config` and `utils` modules
+2. Use standardized column names from `COLUMNS` dictionary
+3. Use shared utility functions for data loading and display
-1. Include NS mutual exclusivity constraints
+4. Include NS mutual exclusivity constraints
-2. Use two-stage optimization approach
+5. Use two-stage optimization approach
-3. Document all constraints clearly
-4. Follow existing code structure and naming conventions
+6. Follow existing code structure and naming conventions
+7. Add comprehensive docstrings with type hints
+8. Document all constraints clearly

+## Version History

+- **v3.0** (Current): Major refactoring for consistency and maintainability
+  - Created centralized `config.py` and `utils.py` modules
+  - Standardized column naming across all scripts
+  - Consolidated defense scripts into single parameterized `max_gdp_defense.py`
+  - Added type hints and comprehensive documentation
+  - Eliminated code duplication (~600 lines removed)
+- **v2.0**: Added NS mutual exclusivity constraints to all scripts
+- **v1.0**: Initial release with three optimization scripts

 ## License